 A critical success factor will be the ability of the YOTS and Shākāt Media to partner with existing media ventures in the North and across Canada (for example, CBC North, Northern Native Broadcasting Yukon and the Aboriginal Peoples Television Network, among many others) to extend the collective voice of Yukon Millennials across the North.

-To further support the vision of the Shākāt Journal in empowering Yukon’s Millennial Voices, ShakatMedia is taking steps to placing Shākāt Clubs in all Yukon Schools, providing the means for our young people to develop skills, express their views, be heard and feel included in today’s discussion.
+To further support the vision of the Shākāt Journal in empowering Yukon’s Millennial Voices, Youth Of Today Society and ShakatMedia is taking steps to placing Shākāt Clubs in all Yukon Schools, providing the means for our young people to develop skills, express their views, be heard and feel included in today’s discussion.

 The Shākāt team is in talks with the Department of Education to incorporate the voices of youth throughout the Yukon.
 Schools that partner with our program can teach students how to write articles, create works of art, take film or photographs, embrace social media and digital technology (supplemented by workshops provided by YOTS employees) and use it to increase awareness about their community and way of life.
 These “Shākāt Clubs” would then submit these products to us to be published in the Shākāt Journal.